-Castell Henllys is an important archaeological site on the area of an Iron Age hillfort dating back to about 600 BC.
-The settlement was interrupted more or less at the beginning of first century AD and resumed in the late Roman period.
+The fortified settlement of Castell Henllys was built in the Iron Age around 600 BC.
+The settlement of the hillfort was discontinued more or less at the beginning of first century AD and resumed in the late Roman period.
 At that time, a small Roman-Breton farm was set up on the sidelines.
 Later reconstruction of the hillfort probably had a connection with the Irish settlers during the Roman period.
 Traces of fire at the gate and large amounts of stones to slings indicate warfare in the area of the settlement.

 As a result of archaeological excavations that have been carried out for more than twenty years, the original foundations of thatched-roof buildings from the Iron Age were reconstructed at Castell Henllys.
 Round huts have been recreated using a wide range of materials, including wood of many types and sizes, reed, clay, dung and ropes.
 Four houses and one granary have been reconstructed.
 Although they are the main attraction, in Castell Henllys there is also a tourist center with interactive exhibitions, as well as a shop and a café.